 The decentralization aspect of blockchain creates difficulty for governments and central banks.
 Since authorities can’t fully supervise assets like Bitcoin, some feel their control is threatened with this innovation.

-Despite the murky laws forcing some organizations to postpone the development process, the financial services industry can still benefit from blockchain technology.
+Despite the murky laws forcing some organizations to postpone the development process, the financial services industry can still benefit from this technology.

 Hence, if you’re serious about building a blockchain tool for your finance company, you’ve got to review the specific regulations in your country.
 After all, lack of compliance can result in prosecution and unnecessary fees.